 If you need to remove the riser card

-To access some system board components, such as video memory and system memory sockets, you must remove the riser card.
+To access some system board components, such as system memory sockets, you must remove the riser card.
 The riser card contains all the adapter card connectors.

 To remove the riser card, follow these steps: